 - Google Admin – administrative console.

-Google Workspace allows for efficient cooperation and document control.
-The changes introduced by one person are instantly visible by other colleagues and Google saves the whole editing history.
-You do not need to constantly press Ctrl+S, nor forward the corrected file version for the fifth time.
-All documents are located on the Google Disk and its safety is controlled by the administrator from the comprehensive administrative console.
+Google Workspace allows efficient cooperation and document control.
+The changes introduced by one person are instantly visible by other colleagues, and Google saves the whole editing history.
+You do not need to constantly press Ctrl+S nor forward the corrected file version for the fifth time.
+All documents are located on the Google Disk.
+The company files’ safety is controlled by an administrator from the comprehensive administrative console.

-The Google Cloud Platform (abbreviated to: GCP) is a package of the computing cloud for programmers and administrators.
-These technolgies are similar to those used by Google to develop its own tools and applications.
+The Google Cloud Platform (abbreviated to GCP) is a package of computing services for software programmers and system administrators.
+These technologies are similar to those used by Google to develop its tools and applications.

-The Google Cloud Platform components can be selected individually in order to create your own, business adjusted infrastructure.
-The services include:
+Google Cloud Platform components can be selected individually to create your own business adjusted infrastructure.
+The services include, among others:

-- Virtual devices and unlimited computing output (the Compute Engine service),
+- scalable virtual machines with almost unlimited computing power (the Compute Engine service),

-- tools for quick implementation of also applications in containers (App Engine, Cloud Functions, Cloud Run services),
+- tools for quick deployments and changes, also for applications in containers (App Engine, Cloud Functions, Cloud Run services),

 - cloud databases (Cloud SQL, Datastore),

-- Ready models of machine learning and artificial intelligence that allow to create many innovative products,
+- out-of-the-box machine learning and artificial intelligence models,

-- A platform for the developemnt of the Internet of Things.
+- a platform for running Internet of Things projects.

-By means of using the Google Cloud Platform services you can host a simple website, maintain an extensive application or develop an advanced system using artificial intelligence models.
+Using the Google Cloud Platform services, you can host a simple website, maintain an extensive application or develop an advanced system using ML/AI models.

-All users of the Google Cloud Platform have access to the similar services – both the global corporations, as well as the medium and small companies or startups.
-The usage scale depends on the needs.
-New companies can use the same tools as PayPal, eBay or Twitter does, and pay proportionally less, depending on the real usage.
+All users of Google Cloud Platform have access to the same services – global corporations, SMB companies, or new startups.
+The usage scale depends on the business needs.
+Companies of all sizes can use the same cloud tools as PayPal, eBay, or Twitter, and pay proportionally less, depending on the actual usage.